Skip to main content

 saccharomyces boulardii and Reduced Abdominal Pain

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive (2 of 3 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The single neutral study was a 2025 meta-analysis with lower evidence quality, which tempers confidence.
-Doses were not reported in any of the included studies, limiting dose-specific recommendations.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Additionally, the neutral meta-analysis from 2025 did not find a significant reduction in abdominal pain, introducing some uncertainty.
+Doses and forms were inconsistently reported across studies, limiting the ability to define an effective dose range.

 Time to effect